Deep Level Lines

 |Blake Hall||31st October 1981|

 |Ongar||30th September 1994|

 To find out more about the Epping to Ongar branch and about the company who currently own and hope to run the line again, see Epping Ongar Railway's web pages.
-You can also find out up to date information about the line here.

 This station is a red herring - technically it never closed, yet if you look at an old Underground map (prior to the mid 1970s) you will clearly see an extra station named Trafalgar Square on the Bakerloo Line that doesn't appear on modern maps.
 A clue to what happened to this station can be seen if you look at some of the other stations that surround it on those old maps.

 What in fact happened was that when the Jubilee line was being built during the 1970s, its original termination point was the current Charing Cross station (see the Jubilee section below) and it was decided to extensively re-design the station.
 The Northern Line platforms were closed in June 1973 and remained closed for almost 6 years before re-opening under the new identity.
 At the same time, a passenger walkway and escalator link were opened between Trafalgar Square and Charing Cross and in May 1st 1979 the two stations effectively became known as Charing Cross.